Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-trouble-shooting-geolocation.md

     at com.exacttarget.etpushsdk.ETLocationManager.foregroundLocationCheck(SourceFile:448)
 ~~~

-To correct this error, ensure that you complile your app with version 7.8.0 or earlier of Google Play Services.
+To correct this error, ensure that you complile your app with version 7.8.0 or earlier of Google Play Services when using version 4.1 or earlier of the JB4A SDK.
+For versions 4.2 and later, use version 8.1 or later of Google Play Services.